Velhinho/SEC-Project/README.md

 * The client has a text command line.
 It prints the possible commands once started.
 * The keys used in the command line are in Base64.
 There are sample keys to copy and paste in the publickeys.csv file
 * The command line also prints it's own public key from the `clientKeys<N>.jks`
+* The maven version is Maven 3.8.4.
+The Java version is 17.0.2.